ori-sky/polar-space/_posts/2019-08-04-timesinks.md

 *Probably not.*

 **Why couldn't it have been avoided?**
 Well, we'd eventually need a development blog to keep players up to date on the development of the game, and to muse or share ideas and thoughts (like this one).
+So, ultimately, the question is less "Can I avoid Timesinks?" and more "When should I allocate time for this Timesink?"

+-{{ page.author }}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzcyNjU5NjldfQ==
+eyJoaXN0b3J5IjpbLTYxNjMzODY2Nl19
 -->